-- 1. Aiming for A level Maths only.
-You will study Pure Year I and Year 2 and Statistics and Mechanics Year I and 2. - 2.
+- 1. Aiming for A Level Maths only.
+You will study Pure Year I and Statistics and Mechanics Year I. - 2.
 Aiming for AS or A Level Further Maths.
-You will study all of the A level Maths syllabus (Pure 1, Pure 2, Statistics and Mechanics) as well as some aspects of the pure content from the Further Maths AS/A Level.
+You will study most of the A Level Maths syllabus (Pure Year I, Pure Year 2, Statistics and Mechanics Year I) as well as some aspects of the pure content from the Further Maths AS/A Level.

-Option 2 is a serious undertaking and is therefore only suitable for those with a significant interest in Maths and a desire to study for a degree in a subject with a high level of mathematical content.
+Option 2 is a very serious undertaking and is therefore only suitable for those with a significant interest in Maths and a desire to study for a degree in a subject with a high level of mathematical content.
 Those thinking of taking Further Maths are advised to discuss this with their current Maths teacher.
 You will be expected to work more independently if you take Further Maths.